Síle Ní Bhraonáin

-Síle Ní Bhraonáin, Irish television presenter, born Connemara, 1983.
+Síle Ní Bhraonáin (born 1983), Irish television presenter, born Connemara.

 Ní Bhraonain is a native of An Spidéal, Connemara and presenter of TG4's "Sile Show" since 2005.
 Her career at TG4 began about a year out of school with a phone call she received while she was doing a local FÁS computer course.
 She has hosted Gradam Ceoil awards.